gsknnft/bigint-buffer/README.md

 **Upgrade notice:** The current 1.4.x line ships chunked, allocation-free BE/LE converters (Buffer.read/writeBigUInt64* when available) that are fuzzed across empty, tiny, and huge buffers, alongside FixedPoint utilities and packaged native bindings.
 CI-verified for Node 20–24.
 Upgrade for the fastest conversions and consistent behaviour across environments.

+---

+## Migration Guide

+- If upgrading from legacy `bigint-buffer`, switch all imports to `@gsknnft/bigint-buffer`.
+- All helpers are now available as named exports (no default export).
+- For Electron, ensure the native binary is included in `extraResources` or `asarUnpack` so it ends up under `resources/app.asar.unpacked/node_modules/@gsknnft/bigint-buffer/build/Release/`.
+- If your packager relocates files, set `BIGINT_BUFFER_NATIVE_PATH` to the directory containing `build/Release/bigint_buffer.node` before launching the app.
+- For browser, add polyfills for `Buffer`, `path`, and `fs` as needed (see below).
+- ESM, CJS, and TypeScript types are all supported out of the box.

+---

 [![NPM Version](https://img.shields.io/npm/v/@gsknnft/bigint-buffer.svg?style=flat-square)](https://www.npmjs.com/package/@gsknnft/bigint-buffer)
 [![Node Version](https://img.shields.io/node/v/@gsknnft/bigint-buffer.svg?style=flat-square)](https://nodejs.org)